RossPaterson/advent-of-code/2020/README.md

 finding an integer sequence.
 I worked out the first few values and then found the sequence in [OEIS](https://oeis.org/), but it turns out that the actual input only requires the first few values.

+It seems most people on the [solutions thread](https://www.reddit.com/r/adventofcode/comments/ka8z8x/2020_day_10_solutions/) used a dynamic programming approach over the whole list, which does not rely on the above restriction in the input.